mizumasa/KaoHockey/README.md

 Thank you for watching.

-This is a Hockey game with Online
+This is a Hockey game "KaoHockey" with online meeting tools.

 ## Screenshot